-Google Drive is the most popular cloud storage service available.
-Thanks to free space of 15 GB and encrypted security from Google.
-You can store all kinds of files, from media to documents, in the Drive and access them anytime offline and online.
+Google Drive is the most popular cloud storage service available, offering 15 GB of free space and encryption from Google.
+You can store a variety of files, from media to documents, and access them anytime, both offline and online.

 Google Drive supports most of the video formats available on the web.
-But it does have some limitations, the Google Drive supports the following file formats to play directly in the Drive.
-It is important to note that not all video types may work on all devices;
+However, it does have some limitations; Google Drive supports the following file formats — it is important to note that video playing capabilities also vary with devices.

 Top Best Ways to Fix Google Drive Videos Not Playing

-Here are the Best Fix to Solve Videos Not Playing or Not Loading Errors on Google Drive for PC Browsers, Android, and iPhone Apps.
+Here are the Best fixes to Solve Videos Not Playing or Not Loading Errors on Google Drive for PC Browsers, Android, and iPhone Apps.

-Playing the video file in the incognito window is the most common issue which causes the video play error.
-If you have the video file link and paste it in the incognito tab and wish to play the video, then it may not play and just keep loading.
+Playing the video file in the incognito window is the most common issue that causes the video error.
+If you play the video file in an incognito tab, the player just keeps buffering.

-The reason is unknown may be due to the blocking of cookies or any other trackers which may be needed for loading the video element.
-To fix the issue, just open the video in the standard tab, and it will play the videos without any issues.
+The reason is unknown may be due to the blocking of cookies or any other trackers that may be needed for loading the video.
+To fix the issue, just open the video in the standard tab, and it will play the video without any issues.

 2. Pirated Content

-Google Drive is one of the biggest den for sharing pirated Content.
-Due to its simplicity and ease of access, it has become a great resource.
-To tackle online piracy, Google has brought in some of measures to prevent privacy and abuse of its service.
+Google Drive is one of the biggest hubs for sharing pirated content.
+Due to its simplicity and ease of access, it has become a great resource for unauthorized file sharing.
+To tackle online piracy, Google has brought in measures to prevent abuse of its service.

-If you have pirated Content on your Google Drive, then it may not play because either it may be banned, removed, or restricted from playing.
-You cannot fix this issue.
+If you have pirated content on your Google Drive, then it may not play because it may have been banned, removed, or restricted.
+There is no fix; if a download option is available, you can save and watch the video on a video player.

 3. Cannot Play High-Resolution Videos

 Google Drive limits video resolution to 1920×1080.
-If you have uploaded a video of higher resolution, then it will not play in Google Drive.
-Though you can download the video file without any issues and watch them offline.
+If you have uploaded a video of higher resolution, then it will not play.
+You can still download the video file and watch it offline.

 4. Remove Browser Extension

-If you are using an extension on your browser, then it may block the video element from loading.
+If you are using an extension on your browser, then it can block the video element from loading.
 The browser extension scans the web page and checks if there is any action to perform.
-The extension scripts may block Google Drive from loading the video due to various factors involved or security reasons.
+The extension scripts may block Google Drive from loading the video due to code manipulation or security reasons.

-If you have any extension that blocks/modifies scripts or codes, disable such extensions and check if the issue is fixed.
+If you have any extension that blocks/modify scripts or codes, disable such extensions and check if the issue is fixed.
 To do so;

 5. Play Drive Videos on VLC

-Using this exclusive trick, you can directly stream the google drive videos in video players like VLC or MX Player and fix any issues with video not playing in Drive.
+Using this trick, you can directly stream the Google Drive videos in video players like VLC or MX Player and fix any issues with the video not playing in Drive.
 The 3rd party video players like VLC can stream all formats of videos and video codecs without any streaming errors.

 Ask the original video uploader to make the video-sharing public or grant you access to the video on Google Drive.